orbis-esque-hackathon/orbis-esque-hackathon.github.io/README.md

 # orbis-esque-hackathon.github.io

+## Important!

+Please, do not make any changes to `/althurayya_clean/`!

+## Links

-1. Link to a clean working copy of al-Thurayya: <https://orbis-esque-hackathon.github.io/althurayya/>
+1. Link to a clean working copy of al-Thurayya: <https://orbis-esque-hackathon.github.io/althurayya_clean/>
-2. ...
+2. Link to a working version with Easter Island: <https://orbis-esque-hackathon.github.io/althurayya_EasterIsland/>